 hint of Hollywood glamour, all served on a vintage stage, is what makes Betty Blythe unique.

 We are delighted you have found us, we promise to give you a fabulous experience what ever your celebration is.

 but our venue is also perfect for adult Birthdays or any special occasion and gathering of friends and loved ones.
-For more fun we suggest you follow us on the glamourous journey to the Great Gatsby years.

 We provide excellent service and delicious food in our beautiful bijoux environment and we can also provide